stevenk17/ELT-Project-Space-Launches-and-Weather/README.md

 <img src="Images/Dataoutput.PNG">

-**Additional Notes**
+**Additional Notes:**
-Please note this ETL was created with orginal thought.
+Please note that this ETL was created with orginal thought.